The Scary Train

 What is the Scary Train?

-1) Lost Railroad: Climb aboard our Historic 1800’s Locomotive & Railroad.
+1) ScaryTrain: Climb aboard our Historic 1800’s Locomotive & Railroad.
 Clyde the Conductor will be waiting for you.
-Pray the souls of the lost Carnies don't find the train as you journey through the darkness.
-Is Clyde ready to protect you, or will he use you as bait?
-Will the lost passengers finally reunite with their souls for one last train ride to eternity taking you with them?
+Is Clyde ready to protect you from what’s lurking along the tracks, or will he use you as bait?
+What will you encounter?
+Be prepared to be scared!

-3) Abandoned Woods: Join a search party and hike through the Abandoned Woods.
-Beware as legend tells of the Clowns taking over the woods.
+2) Clown Woods: You’ll be pointed down a hidden path into the woods.
+Beware as legend tells of Gigglez the Clown taking over the woods with her band of crazy clowns.
 They say the Clowns have built a hidden compound full of twists and turns and are said to be so demented they don't even like each other, much less visitors!

-4) Trailer Park: You’ll be an unwelcome visitor when you enter "The Trailer Park of Terror".
-Pray you don't disturb the locals as you wind your way in and out through the old trailers, buses, motor homes, and more!
+3) Trailer Park: You’ll be an unwelcome visitor when you enter "The Trailer Park".
+Pray you don't run into Landlord Larry or the locals as you wind your way in and out through the old trailers, buses, motor homes, and more!

-5) Dark Ride: Do you remember going to the county fair and riding the little haunted house ride?
-It was just a carnival ride, but the ride attendant with an evil stare and a dilapidated old ride car covered in grease, rattling and shaking along the old track made things more concerning.
-Then there is our old Dark ride… over 50 years old, it is said to be haunted.
+4) Dark Ride: Do you remember going to the county fair and riding the little haunted house ride?
+It was just a carnival ride, a ride attendant with an evil stare, and rattling old cars sparking along the tracks.
+Then there is our old Dark ride… over 50 years old, it is said to be haunted after “Sparky” was electrocuted trying to keep the old ride running.

 PLEASE READ ALL WARNINGS PRIOR TO REGISTRATION!

-The Lost Railroad is an intense environment with darkness, gunfire, strobe lights, fog machines, fire, live reptiles, spiders, other critters, loud noises, and small spaces!
+The ScaryTrain is an intense environment with darkness, gunfire, strobe lights, fog machines, fire, live reptiles, spiders, other critters, loud noises, and small spaces!
 You may get wet!
 You are not allowed to touch actors.
 Actors will not touch you, you may experience a duster, grabber, or other harmless prop.
+No guests, under any circumstances may enter the event area in costume or with any costume makeup on for the safety of our guest and Scare Squad members.
 This fundraising event on the farm is not recommended for small children.

 Frequently Asked Questions:

-What are the Dates and Times of the Lost Railroad?
+What are the Dates and Times of the ScaryTrain?

 Gates open at 7pm, attractions open at 7:30.
 The first train ride is scheduled to leave at 7:30 and runs approximately every half hour.
 Entry onto the farm closes at 9:00 pm.
 Last train ride is at 9:30 if necessary and gates close promptly at 10pm each evening.